runtimeverification/wasm-semantics/kwasm-lemmas.md

 Memory
 ------

+TODO: We should inspect these two functions closer.
+They are non-trivial in their implementation, but the following should obviously hold from the intended semantics.

 ```k
     rule #range(#setRange(MAP, ADDRESS, VAL, WIDTH), ADDRESS, WIDTH) => VAL
     rule #setRange(MAP, ADDRESS, #range(MAP, ADDRESS, WIDTH), WIDTH) => MAP